The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem

-Next we consider the off-diagonal terms $\alpha \neq \beta$.
-We use a Taylor expansion to find that the sum of these terms is bounded by
+Next we consider the off-diagonal terms $\alpha \neq \beta$; we drop sub- and superscripts from $L$ and $\rho$ to shorten notations.
+We use a Taylor expansion to find that the sum of these terms is bounded, up to remainder terms, by

-where we have neglected the remainder term, which is bounded similarly without using symmetry and produces the error terms depending on $\|\nabla^3 \rho\|$.
-By symmetry, the odd terms in $(z- \alpha)$ and $(w- \beta)$ do not contribute.
+The remainder term are bounded similarly without using symmetry and produce the error terms depending on $\|\nabla^3 \rho\|_\infty$.
+We return to the main terms.
+By symmetry, the odd terms in $(z- \xi)$ and $(w- \zeta)$ do not contribute.
 The leading terms are therefore the quartic terms.
 These terms are bounded by

-The factor $b^4$ comes from $b^{-4} b^4 b^4$ with the factor $b^{-4}$ coming from the summation over squares; the $b^4$ factor coming from the volume of the integration of $z$ and $w$, and the last $b^4$ factor comes from the size of products of $(z- \alpha)$ and $(w- \beta)$ in the formula.
+The factor $b^4$ comes from $b^{-4} b^4 b^4$ with the factor $b^{-4}$ coming from the summation over squares; the $b^4$ factor coming from the volume of the integration of $z$ and $w$, and the last $b^4$ factor comes from the size of products of $(z- \zeta)$ and $(w- \xi)$ in the formula.
 This concludes the proof. \end{proof}

-\begin{proof}[Proof of \eqref{e:Hdec3bd-B}] We now bound $\hat\E\Omega_{\alpha\beta}$ for $\beta=B$ and $\alpha \subset D$.
-Since $\tilde \mu_V = \hat \mu - \mu_V$ and $\hat \E\hat\mu|_\alpha$ is the uniform measure on $\alpha$ with total mass $\bar n_\alpha/N$, we have
+\begin{proof}[Proof of \eqref{e:Hdec3bd-B}] We now bound $\hatE\Omega_{\alpha\beta}$ for $\beta=B$ and $\alpha \subset D$.
+Since $\tilde \mu_V = \hat \mu - \mu_V$ and $\hatE\hat\mu|_\alpha$ is the uniform measure on $\alpha$ with total mass $\bar n_\alpha/N$, we have